Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-RallyNet strategically interprets player behavior by selecting a context as the agent’s intent, guiding its actions accordingly.
-The intent is decoded by the context decoder of the ECS, revealing the expected action sequence.
-Figure \ref{fig:case2} exemplifies this process, deciphering the intent behind a shot based on the preceding (long serve in the green grid) and current shots (net shot in the yellow grid).
+\textbf{Tactical Interpretation of Player Behavior.} RallyNet strategically interprets player behavior by selecting a context as the agent’s intent, guiding its actions accordingly.
+The intent can be decoded by the context decoder of the ECS, revealing the agent's expected action sequence.
+Fig. \ref{fig:case2} illustrates an example to investigate the underlying intent behind a shot based on the previous shot (long serve in the green grid) and the current shot (net shot in the yellow grid).
 For instance, if Player A's intent is decoded as planning a subsequent \textit{smash} by strategically positioning the opponent in the backcourt, it suggests a tactical move to set up aggressive shot returns.
 This showcases RallyNet's capability to provide insightful tactical interpretations, a valuable asset for badminton coaches and players.

-To validate the system's ability to decode the physical meaning of selected contexts, we conducted a reconstruction experiment.
-This evaluated the reconstruction performance of the context decoder in ECS, showcasing its effectiveness in terms of capturing the player's intent from their actions.
-Unlike focusing on player interactions, this approach directly extracts the underlying intent from the action sequence.
-Table \ref{tab:recon} demonstrates that the reconstruction performance surpasses the imitation performance, showcasing the effectiveness of our context encoder in capturing and decoding player intent.